seraphimofbrooklyn/seraphimofbrooklyn.github.io/_posts/2020-11-13-The_Legacy_of_American_Eugenicism.md

 The British counterpart of the AES was the **British Eugenics Society**, also called the **Eugenics Education Society**.
 Prominent members included **Marie Stopes, Julian Huxley, Charles Galton Darwin, Leonard Darwin, Francis Galton, Alice Vickery, John Maynard Keynes, Winston Churchill**, and familiar American names like **Margaret Sanger, Henry Fairfield Osborn, and John Harvey Kellog**.
 The BES had its own publication called the **Eugenics Review**, and like the AES engaged in advocacy of eugenics through lobbying the Parliament, and "educating" the public through its publications and lectures.

 BES membership had a significant overlap with the **Royal Society** of the UK, the central hub of scientific research.
+Julian Huxley was a prominent member in both, and often used an agricultural analogy when describing eugenics ***"no one doubts the wisdom of managing the germ plasm of agricultural stocks, so why not apply the same concept to human stocks?"***[].
 As stated in the section on the history of eugenics, the scientific milieu of the time saw eugenics as not only an attractive, but something that had to be put into practice for the improvement of the human race.
 There was a "greater good" that grounded the ideology of many of the members of the BES and the Royal Society.

-The BES changed their publication name to the **Journal of Biosocial Science** in 1969 and their organization's name to the **Galton Institute** in 1989.
+After eugenics as a term fell out of favor, the BES changed their publication name to the **Journal of Biosocial Science** in 1969 and their organization's name to the **Galton Institute** in 1989.

 <figure>
 	<img src="/images/eugenics/11-16-BES_Royal_Society.png">
-	<figcaption> Figure 5: Network with Rockefellers highlighted in red.
-Notable connections to Negro Project, KWI, and ERO due to funding.
+	<figcaption> Figure 5: Network with BES and Royal Society selected.
 </figcaption>
 </figure>